Methodology

 Published benchmark results are only credible with a documented, reproducible methodology.
 All measurements on this site satisfy the four non-negotiable commitments below.

-Reference machine
+Reference machines

 Four non-negotiable commitments